OpenFn/primero-progres/index.md

 In such situations, the reasons for sharing Personal Data in such a manner must be clearly explained to the affected child.
 There is no hard or fast rule for disclosing information shared by a child.
 Information shared against or without explicit consent/assent should be in line with confidentiality and consent and assent principles and processes outlined in the country's Case Management Standard Operating Procedures and the Data Protection and  Information sharing Protocolo.
 Because sharing information in light of exceptions to confidentiality can be subjective, each case should be considered individually, and decisions to share information should be taken in line with country procedures and involve senior child protection colleagues.

-Please refer to the Inter-agency DPP-ISP for more information on data protection and information sharing: https://alliancecpha.org/en/child-protection-online-library/data-protection-and-information-sharing-protocol-dpisp-guidance-and
+Please refer to the Inter-agency DPP-ISP for more information on [data protection and information sharing](https://alliancecpha.org/en/child-protection-online-library/data-protection-and-information-sharing-protocol-dpisp-guidance-and)